Home Data TensorFlow Machine Learning Cookbook - Second Edition

 How it works...

-When it comes time to use one of these datasets in a recipe, we will refer you to this section and assume that the data is loaded in such a way as described in the preceding text.
+When it comes time to using one of these datasets in a recipe, we will refer you to this section and assume that the data is loaded in such a way as described in the preceding section.
 If further data transformation or pre-processing is needed, then such code will be provided in the recipe itself.

 See also

-Here we will provide additional links, documentation sources, and tutorials that are of great assistance to learning and using TensorFlow.
+In this section, you will find additional links, documentation sources, and tutorials that are of great assistance to learning and using TensorFlow.

 Getting ready